Agentic-AI Detector Co-design and Optimization in Vertically-Integrated Differentiable Full Simulations: Methods

-This work debuts a modular and extensible bilevel detector optimization framework~\cite{chung_bilevel_det_opt} that iterates \texttt{DD4HEP}~\cite{Frank_2014} full simulation runs varying detector geometry parameters while evaluating simulation outputs against arbitrary downstream parameters such as front-end digitization hardware specifications or high-level reconstruction algorithm parameters.
-Users provide algorithms and scoring definitions to act on simulated hit outputs, with the only requirement that I/O be in ROOT format.
-Results are scored against a given physics- or statistics-objective and the algorithm parameters are optimized with a choice of optimizer against the scored results of the algorithm.
-The final output is the loss landscape across the full geometry and algorithm parameter space.
-A menu of default scipy optimization methods are implemented for this study, with support for hyperparameter optimization for ML methods in upcoming iterations.
+This work debuts Vertically Integrated Bilevel geometry, Reconstruction, And TDAQ Optimizer (VIBRATO), a modular and extensible detector optimization framework~\cite{chung_bilevel_det_opt} that iterates \texttt{DD4HEP}~\cite{Frank_2014} full simulation runs with varying detector geometry parameters.
+It then evaluates simulation outputs against arbitrary downstream algorithm parameters such as front-end digitization or high-level reconstruction routines.
+Algorithm results are scored against a given physics- or statistics-objective and the final output is the loss landscape across the full geometry and algorithm parameter-space.
+Algorithms are designed to be plug-and-play with the full simulation outputs, with the only requirement that I/O be in ROOT~\cite{BrunRademakers1996ROOT} format.
+A menu of \texttt{scipy}~\cite{2020SciPy-NMeth} optimization methods are implemented for this study, with support for hyperparameter optimization for ML-methods in upcoming iterations.
 The plug-in interface is deliberately kept minimal to allow maximum flexibility.
 Figure~\ref{fig:bilevel_arch} provides a diagram of the framework.